Questions about aged care assessments

 I just want one specific service.
 Do I need to have an assessment?

 If you would like to access government-funded services, you do need an assessment.
-The costs of the services approved by the assessor are subsidised to make the help you need more affordable.
+Depending on your income, the costs of the services approved by the assessor are subsidised to make the help you need more affordable.

 If you don’t want to take part in an assessment, you may prefer to use an aged care provider that isn't government-funded.
 You will need to pay the full cost of your care for these services.